Neural Posterior Estimation for Stochastic Epidemic Modeling: Introduction

 \section{Introduction}

 Complex, mechanistic transmission models are a critical tool for the practice of infectious disease modeling and are increasingly used to make public health decisions in real time (\cite{zelner2022rapid}).
-Epidemics are dynamical systems that feature an interplay of both deterministic forces and random events (\cite{Wood2010Statistical, hilborn2013ecological}), so stochastic models, which define a generative probability distribution of epidemics, have become prominent in epidemiology as computational resources have become more accesible (\cite{daley2001epidemic, britton2010stochastic}).
-These models reflect the randomness of health outcomes in terms of both observational noise and the aleatoric nature of disease transmission through a population (\cite{ he2010plug}), making them useful for informing public health policy under conditions of uncertainty.
+Epidemics are dynamical systems that feature an interplay of both deterministic forces and random events (\cite{Wood2010Statistical, hilborn2013ecological}).
+As computational resources have become more available, stochastic models that generate a probability distribution of epidemics have become prominent in epidemiology (\cite{daley2001epidemic, britton2010stochastic}).
+Stochastic models reflect the randomness of health outcomes in terms of both observational noise and the aleatoric nature of disease transmission through a population (\cite{ he2010plug}), making them useful for informing public health policy under conditions of uncertainty.

-The parameters governing stochastic epidemic models are often unknown and must be inferred from observational data.
-Bayesian inference offers a logical framework for estimating unobserved epidemiological parameters with uncertainty quantification and calibrating complex models to a given dataset (\cite{dunson2001commentary}).
-However, the difficulty of likelihood-based parameter estimation, the mainstay of classical statistical inference, has limited the design and viability of stochastic epidemic models.
-Realistic transmission models are nonlinear dynamical systems with a potentially large state space of latent variables (e.g. corresponding to unobserved events such as recovery times) that result in intractable likelihood densities, thwarting conventional statistical tools (\cite{breto2009time}).
+Parameters governing stochastic epidemic models are often inferred from observational data.
+Bayesian inference offers a logical framework for estimating unknown epidemiological parameters with uncertainty quantification and calibrating large models to a given dataset (\cite{dunson2001commentary}).
+However, the difficulty of likelihood-based parameter estimation, the mainstay of classical statistical inference, has limited the design and feasibility of stochastic epidemic models.
+Realistic transmission models are nonlinear dynamical systems with a potentially large state space of latent variables (often unobserved events such as infection onset times) that result in intractable likelihood densities, thwarting conventional statistical tools (\cite{breto2009time, endo2019introduction}).
 In particular, individual-level models of infectious disease have likelihoods that may increase in exponential complexity with respect to the size of the population (\cite{cauchemez2011methods}).
-In the Bayesian setting, recovering complete likelihoods involves computationally intensive sampling methods (e.g. data-augmented MCMC) that are tailored to a single model (\cite{bu2022likelihood, fintzi2022linear}).
+Recovering complete likelihoods involves computationally intensive sampling methods such as data-augmented Markov chain Monte Carlo (MCMC) that are tailored to a single model (\cite{bu2022likelihood, fintzi2022linear}).
+When latent variables exhibit high serial correlation, as is often the case for temporal models, mixing of chains can be prohibitively slow (\cite{endo2019introduction}).